Mint18032/WOLFLY/WOLFLY/README.txt

 (English)

 Setting
-- The program uses the project file of Code::blocks.
+- The program uses the project file of Code::Blocks.
-- Make sure you have fully downloaded Code::blocks, Mingw, and SDL2, SDL_image, SDL_ttf, SDL_mixer libraries compatible with the device.
+- Make sure you have fully downloaded Code::Blocks, Mingw, and SDL2, SDL_image, SDL_ttf, SDL_mixer libraries compatible with the device.
+- Download the WOLFLY folder and one of the 2 files in the SDL folder if your device does not have one: On Github https://github.com/Mint18032/WOLFLY click the green "Code" button, select "Download zip".
 - Modify the path to the SDL file:
 	+ If you do not have the dinamic linked library files of SDL (.dll files) in your Computer's System, get them from SDL2/bin and move them to WOLFLY or System32 (for 32 bit)/SysWOW64 (for 64 bit).
-	+ Open WOLFLY.cbp with Code::blocks, in Project/Build options/Search directories/Compiler delete the old path and replace it with the path to the directory include/SDL2.
+	+ Open WOLFLY.cbp with Code::Blocks, in Project/Build options/Search directories/Compiler delete the old path and replace it with the path to the directory include/SDL2.
 					     in Linkers delete the old path and replace it with the path to the lib directory corresponding to the above libraries.

 Run
 - You have to build the project before running it.
-Check your operations or restart Code::blocks if build failed.
+Check your operations or restart Code::Blocks if build failed.
 - After having successfully built, the program should run properly.

 * Note: - The files and folders in the WOLFLY folder are required and must not be changed so that the program does not generate errors when running.
 Specific functionalities of these file have been annotated inside.